 Tag: art

-The Heart of the Matter by Chris Green There is a brisk north-westerly and the clouds in the distance are building.
+Heart by Chris Green There is a brisk north-westerly and the clouds in the distance are building.
 I am trying to finish a painting for my upcoming exhibition at 137 Gallery before the rain sets in.
-I was surprised to be invited to exhibit as 137 usually features installations and video … Continue reading The Heart of the Matter
+I was surprised to be invited to exhibit as 137 usually features installations and video art.
+Weird stuff, most … Continue reading Heart

 Ceci n’est pas Une Batte